Engee documentation

 );

-Achieving the specified Pd and Pfa requires that sufficient signal power is delivered to the receiver after the target reflects the signal.
-Let us calculate the minimum SNR required to achieve a given false alarm probability and detection probability using the Albersham equation.
+To achieve certain Pd and Pfas, it is required that sufficient signal power is supplied to the receiver after the target reflects the signal.
+Let's calculate the minimum SNR value required to achieve a given false alarm probability and detection probability using the Albersham equation.

 In [ ]: